CSerratore/cserratore.github.io/src/content/articles/data-is-the-currency-of-the-digital-economy/index.md

 ## The Payback

-An organization that embraces data mesh principles will have a distinctive and unfair advantage over their competitors that do not.
+An organization that embraces data mesh principles will have a distinct advantage over their competitors.

 Silos that previously impeded integration and collaboration between product teams fall.